apache/incubator-kie-kogito-operator/README.md

     - "~@wip": exclude all scenarios with wip tag
     - "@wip && ~@new": run wip scenarios, but exclude new
     - "@wip,@undone": run wip or undone scenarios

+  Complete list of supported tags and descriptions can be found in [List of test tags](#list-of-test-tags)
 - `concurrent` is the number of concurrent tests to be ran.
   *Default is 1.*
 - `timeout` sets the timeout in minutes for the overall run.